Automated Adaptation Strategies for Stream Learning: Future Work

-This research has focused on batch scenario, which is natural for many use cases.
-Adopting the introduced generic adaptive strategies for incremental learning scenario remains a future research question.
-In that case a lack of batches would for example pose a question of which data should be used for cross validation?
+This research has focused on batch scenario.
+Adapting the introduced automated adaptive strategies for incremental learning scenario remains a future research question.
+In that case a lack of batches would for example pose a question of data selection for cross validation.
 This could be addressed using data windows of static or dynamically changing size.
+Using an alternative to cross validation can be another solution.
 Another useful scope of research is focusing on a semi-supervised scenario, where true values or labels are not always available.
 This is relevant for many applications, amongst them in the process industry.

-An additional future research direction is theoretical analysis of this direction of research where relevant expert/bandit strategies may be useful.
+A dimension which may require more attention is further improvement of the runtime performance of the proposed approaches.
+An obvious first step in this direction is discarding the less useful, such as ``do nothing'', AMs.

+Further research directions include theoretical analysis of this direction of research, where relevant expert/bandit strategies may be useful, as well as the experiments with other ML tasks such as time series prediction, clustering and recommender systems.
+Finally, as we have observed some discrepancies in performance of the proposed approaches across algorithms/datasets/base learners, a natural research direction is to investigate the reasons for these discrepancies.
+This would also include experimentation with different base learners.

 In general, there is a rising tendency of modular systems for construction of machine learning solutions, where adaptive mechanisms are considered as separate entities, along with pre-processing and predictive techniques.
-One of the features of such systems is easy, and often automated plug-and-play machine learning \citep{Kadlec2009}.
-Generic adaptive strategies introduced in this paper further contribute towards this automation.
+One of the features of such systems is easy, and often automated plug-and-play machine learning \citep{Kadlec2009,kedziora2020autonoml}.
+Generic automated adaptive strategies introduced in this paper further contribute towards this automation.